-There are certain miracle beauty products out there that we just can’t get enough of: dry shampoo, mascara, eye creams.
-These days, our miracle beauty product of choice is the oh-so-popular Clarisonic cleansing brush.
-For years, this handy little electronic device has risen in the ranks as a skin-improving miracle worker.
-Like with any popular product, there are countless opinions and ideas out there as to how a Clarisonic brush should be used.
-We thought it our duty to get the gist on all things Clarisonic from the man who knows the device better than anyone, Clarisonic co-founder and V.P of Clinical Affairs, Dr. Robb Akridge (or just Dr. Robb).
-The skincare expert sounds off on all our burning questions surrounding everyone’s favorite beauty staple!
+There are certain miracle beauty products out there that we just can’t get enough of, i.e. dry shampoo, mascara and tinted lip balm.
+These days, another one of our beauty products of choice is the Clarisonic Cleansing Brush.
+Like with any popular product, there are countless opinions and ideas out there about how a Clarisonic brush should be used.
+We thought it our duty to get the gist on all things Clarisonic from the man who knows the device better than anyone, Clarisonic co-founder and VP of Clinical Affairs, Dr. Robb Akridge.

 How Often Should I Use My Clarisonic?